systragroup/quetzal-network-editor-doc/docs/microservice/02_gtfs_importer.md

 # Web Importer

-Web Importer is the microservice that import GTFS from an online repository : https://database.mobilitydata.org/.
+Web Importer is the microservice that imports GTFS from an online repository : https://database.mobilitydata.org/.
 The public transport network that will be imported will be determined using a polygon.

 ![Alt text](/microservice/web_importer_overview.png)

 ## Polygon

 The preset polygon is a rectangle that varies in size depending on the level of zoom.
-If a polygon more specific is needed an option can be choose, for that we need to clink on the icon shown on the next picture.
+If a polygon more specific is needed an option can be choose, for that we need to click on the icon shown on the next picture.

 ![Alt text](/microservice/importer_polygon_icon.png)

-Once it is done, it is possible to moove the differents nodes of the polygon by draging them.
+Once it is done, it is possible to move the differents nodes of the polygon by dragging them.
 It is also possible to add new nodes by left-clicking.
-The nodes can also be deleted by righ-clicking on them.
+The nodes can also be deleted by right-clicking on them.

 ![Alt text](/microservice/node_polygon_gtfs.png)

-It is also possible to choose to use another polygon by importing from your computer a geojson file projected in epsg 4326 (the geometry must be a polygon), for that you need to clink on the icon shown in the next picture.
+It is also possible to choose to use another polygon by importing a GeoJSON file projected in EPSG 4326 (the geometry must be a polygon), for that you need to click on the icon shown in the next picture.

 ![Alt text](/microservice/importer_polygon_imp.png)